ec0di/pyVrp/readme.md

 pip install -r requirements.txt
 ```

+Note if you want to use SCIP, you need to install it, since it does not come precompiled with OrTools.
+You can for instance install using https://github.com/scipopt/scip/blob/master/INSTALL.md

 ### Difference in implementation
 The biggest difference in the implementation from that of Sean Kelley is that I currently only add 1 route for each run of the subproblem, whereas
 the Gurobi implementation potentially could add multiple.
 This seemed a bit harder to implement with OR-Tools, but I think